gga/asid/docs/Connection.md

 Once the trustee has agreed to accept the connection request and join a trust network with the initiator, there are several steps that must be performed.
 At a high level:

 1. Build and submit the challenge response.

+   1. *Receive and verify the trustee's challenge response.*
+   2. *Build and submit initiator challenge response.*

 2. Receive and verify the initiator's challenge response.
 3. Create trust pool, if required.
 4. Send existing trust pool connections to the initiator.

+   1. *Receive new trust pool members at the trust pool (may be an empty set).*
+   2. *Respond with existing trust pool connections.*

 5. Receive existing trust pool connections from the initiator.

-The initiator user agent will be performing essentially the same steps.
-The only difference is that the trustee user agent initiated the process.
-For completeness:

-1. Receive and verify the trustee's challenge response.
-2. Build and submit initiator challenge response.
-3. (Nothing to do here as the trust pool already exists.)
-4. Receive new trust pool members at the trust pool (may be an empty set).
-5. Respond with existing trust pool connections.

 ### Build and submit challenge response

+### Receive and verify challenge response

+### Create trust pool

+### Send trust pool connections

+### Receive existing trust pool connections